chhotii-alex/prospective-randomizer/README.md

     For each of the smallest-group-size groups, compute the product of its normalized mean and the subject's.
     Add the new subject to the group for which this product is the least (i.e. most negative).
 Otherwise:
-    Add the subject to the one group of smallest size.
+    Add the new subject to the one group of smallest size.
 ```
 Getting rid of this conditional may seem like a pedantic coding style nit-pick at this point, but on the contrary:
 applying this most negative product rule allows us to develop an even more generalized algorithm.